swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 This creates a high barrier to entry for Swift developers new to AWS and Lambda, as well as for AWS professionals learning Swift.
 We propose to lower this barrier by providing a set of plugins that will assist developers in creating, building, packaging, and deploying Lambda functions.

-As a source of inspiration, we looked to the Rust community, which created Cargo-Lambda ([https://www.cargo-lambda.info/guide/what-is-cargo-lambda.html](https://www.cargo-lambda.info/guide/what-is-cargo-lambda.html)).
+As a source of inspiration, we looked at the Rust community, which created Cargo-Lambda ([https://www.cargo-lambda.info/guide/what-is-cargo-lambda.html](https://www.cargo-lambda.info/guide/what-is-cargo-lambda.html)).
 Cargo-Lambda helps developers deploy Rust Lambda functions.
 We aim to provide a similar experience for Swift developers.

 ### Current Limitations

+The current version of the `archive` plugin support the following tasks:

+* The cross-compilation using Docker.
+* The archiving of the Lambda function and it's resources as a ZIP file.

-The current version of `swift-aws-lambda-runtime` does not provide any support for project **scaffolding** or **deployment** of Lambda functions.
+The current version of `swift-aws-lambda-runtime` does not provide support for project **scaffolding** or **deployment** of Lambda functions.
 This makes it difficult for Swift developers new to AWS and Lambda, or AWS Professionals new to Swift, to get started.

-The main limitations of the current version of the `archive` plugin are as follows:

-* It only handles cross-compilation using Docker.
-* It only supports archiving of the Lambda function as a ZIP file.

 ### New Plugins